VIS4ROB-lab/covins/readme.md

 Example scripts are provided in ```orb_slam3/covins_examples/```.
 Don't forget to correctly set the dataset path in every script you want to use (see above: *Setting up the environment*).
 You can also check the original [ORB-SLAM3 Repo](https://github.com/UZ-SLAMLab/ORB_SLAM3) for help on how to use the ORB-SLAM3 front-end.

 * Download the [EuRoC dataset](https://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets) (ASL dataset format)
+* Open a a new terminal.
 * Source your workspace: ```source ~/ws/covins_ws/devel/setup.bash```
 * Execute one of the example scripts provided in the ```orb_slam3/``` folder, such as ```euroc_examples_mh123_vigba```
     * ```euroc_examples_mhX.sh``` runs the front-end with a single sequence from EuRoC MH1-5.
     * ```euroc_examples_mh123_vigba.sh``` runs a 3-agent collaborative SLAM session (sequential) followed by Bundle Adjustment.
     * ```euroc_examples_mh12345_vigba.sh``` runs a 5-agent collaborative SLAM session (sequential) followed by Bundle Adjustment.
     * Multiple front-ends can run in parallel.
 The front-ends can run on the same machine, or on different machines connected through a wireless network.
 However, when running multiple front-ends on the same machine, note that the performance of COVINS might degrade if the computational resources are overloaded by running too many agents simultaneously.
+We recommend running every front-end instance in a separate terminal.
     * Common error sources:
         * If the front-end is stuck after showing ```Loading images for sequence 0...LOADED!```, most likely your dataset path is wrong.
         * If the front-end is stuck after showing ```--> Connect to server